 Grover's quantum algorithm is an oracle-based search of an unordered database that, without noise, presents a quadratic speedup over the brute-force classical search algorithm \cite{Grover_1996,Grover_1997,Grover_2001}.
 However, this advantage is affected drastically if the oracle is faulty \cite{Regev_2008,Temme_2014} or in the presence of noise \cite{Chen_2003}.

-In this article we study the effect of a known rate of noise on Grover's search algorithm, extending the work done by Vrana et. al. \cite{Vrana_2014} with total depolarizing channel error model (TDCh), and also analyzing the effects of local depolarizing channel errors (LDCh).
+Local error models are important due to the fact that any implementation of a quantum circuit are affected by gate errors.
+In this article we study the effect of a known rate of noise on Grover's search algorithm, extending the work done in \cite{Vrana_2014} with total depolarizing channel error model (TDCh), and also analyzing the effects of local depolarizing channel errors (LDCh).
 For both model errors, it is shown that quantum speedup disappears when the error rate is constant.
 Furthermore, we have concluded that the degradation of Grover's algorithm with local error (LDCh) is worse than with total error (TDCh).
 This is coherent with recent results \cite{Demkowicz_2015}.

 The article is divided as follows: in order to introduce the equations used later, in section 2 Grover's algorithm is briefly explained.
 Sections 3 and 4 deal with the effect of total and local depolarizing error (TDCh and LDCh) on Grover's search, respectively.
 Some conclusions are drawn in section 5.
 The major calculus are given in the appendixes.